-With the Bridge Festival, the parade was on June 1st at 1 pm last year.
-It began at John Lawson Park and made its way to Ambleside Park and the festival grounds via Argyle Avenue.
+In 2019, the parade began at John Lawson Park and made its way to Ambleside Park and the festival grounds via Argyle Avenue.
 As it did not occur in 2020, we expect 2021 details to be similar.

 Below is the schedule of activities for the 2019 Bridge Festival.
 (Note: details are subject to change.)
 We expect 2021 details to be similar.